kaorahi/lizgoban/README.md

 * Highlight settled areas by "v" key.
 * Make long press of cursor keys smoother.
 * Add sound feature.
 (You need to [prepare and set sound files](#sound) by yourself.)
+* Add a new strategy "spar" to "match vs. AI".
+It's focused on creating skill-testing situations.
 * Change playing style of persona strategy.
 This is still being tested and might change in the future.
 * Avoid unnatural tenuki in match vs. weakened AI.
 * Add "Open recent" to File menu.